Julia Carracedo*, Matilde Alique, Rafael Ramírez-Carracedo, Guillermo Bodega and Rafael Ramírez Pages 447 - 454 ( 8 )

 Cardiovascular diseases, diabetes, endothelial senescence, epigenetic signals, extracellular vesicles, microvesicles, physiopathological mechanisms.

-Department of Genetic, Physiology and Microbiology, Faculty of Biology, Complutense University/Instituto de Investigación Sanitaria Hospital 12 de Octubre (imas12), Madrid, Biology Systems Department, Physiology, Alcala University, Alcala de Henares, Madrid, Cardiovascular Joint Research Unit, University Francisco de Vitoria/University Hospital Ramon y Cajal Research Unit (IRYCIS), Madrid, Biomedicine & Biotechnology Department, Alcala University, Alcala de Henares, Madrid, Biology Systems Department, Physiology, Alcala University, Alcala de Henares, Madrid
+Department of Genetic, Physiology and Microbiology, Faculty of Biology, Complutense University/Instituto de Investigación Sanitaria Hospital 12 de Octubre (imas12), Madrid, Biology Systems Department, Physiology, Alcala University, Alcala de Henares, Madrid, Cardiovascular Joint Research Unit, University Francisco de Vitoria/ University Hospital Ramon y Cajal Research Unit (IRYCIS), Madrid, Biomedicine and Biotechnology Department, Alcala University, Alcala de Henares, Madrid, Biology Systems Department, Physiology, Alcala University, Alcala de Henares, Madrid